christianacca/web-api-starter/docs/github-app-creation.md

 ### Upload Credentials to Azure Key Vault

-The App Admin Team is responsible for uploading the GitHub App credentials to Azure Key Vault for the environment specified in the ServiceNow ticket using the provided PowerShell script.
+The App Admin Team is responsible for uploading the GitHub App credentials to Azure Key Vault for the environment specified in the Product Ops Portal request using the provided PowerShell script.

 #### Upload Process